New Year, New Trimester: Your 2026 Pregnancy Nutrition Guide

 Pregnancy gives you incredibly strong signals about what your body needs — if you're willing to listen:

-• Starving at 3pm?
-Add more protein at lunch
+- Starving at 3pm?
+Your blood sugar might be dropping — add more protein at lunch

 Intention 3: Build Sustainable Habits